A little history of Casa Buonarroti

 In 1858, a year after his death, the last descendant of Michelangelo, Cosimo, ceded the building and its collections to the city and the palace was opened as a museum.

 What is Casa Buonarroti nowadays?

 The house where Michelangelo lived was for centuries the residence of the Buonarroti family, currently a museum with archives and libraries, in this building have been collected, in memory of the great artist, a rich collection of works, models and sketches.
-It is located in Florence on the corner of Via Ghibellina and via Buonarroti, on a 5-minute walk from the Church of Holy Cross (Santa Croce) with its frescoes, tombs and impressive architecture.
+It is located in Florence on the corner of Via Ghibellina and via Buonarroti, on a 5-minute walk from the Church of Santa Croce with its frescoes, tombs and impressive architecture.

 Among the most important works of Michelangelo found in this museum are the "Madonna della Scala" (Madonna of the Stairs) and the "Battaglia dei Centauri" (Battle of Centaurs) which are hung in the room that bears his name.
 These two works are two reliefs sculpted by Michelangelo during his youth, however through these works we can realize the remarkable knowledge of the anatomy and the capacity to represent the dynamism of the subjects.

 Did you know that the Via Michelangelo Buonarroti was formerly called "Via dei Marmi Sudici" (Street of dirty marbles)?
 Nowadays it is possible to see at the beginning of the street a plaque that refers to the black marble blocks that had been in the street for years, in hopes that the artist who was always travelling between Rome and Florence, used them for one of his works.